fsobral/pack-u/README.md

 Let's recall the [full example](#setting) above and insert some *id*s.
-In this new example, items of type 1 can only be packed into containers of type 2 (smalles containers).
+In this new example, items of type 1 can only be packed into containers of type 2 (smallest containers).

   - `containers.txt`: